wp-plugins/digicution-simple-twitter-feed/readme.txt

 = 1.0 =
 * First version of the plugin.

 == Upgrade Notice ==

+= 1.3 =
+Upgrade For Wordpress 3.8 & Mobile Device Support With A Shiny New Interface :)

 = 1.2 =
 Upgrade For JS Fix